vettom/w-basketball/README.md

 - Shooter in key and defender mismatch, take shot
 - Shooter defended and Pick is free, pass to pick
 - Shooter defended, Pick defended by middle player, pass ball to Top for shot. **(3-on-2)**

+# Options / variations
+### Defenders saying put
+This is most likely due to one of the following
+- Defenders dont believe Shooter will take a shot
+- Defenders think shooter has less chance of making shot
+- Shooter not posing a threat
+- Simle as not trained to jump
+In this kind of scenarios, there are multiple options
+- Take shot behind screen, as clost to basket as possible
+- Reposition up or down and prepate to take shot
+- Move up or down to create gap between defenders, enabling a pick
+- If height advandtage take shot over that Defender
+- Work with Ball Handler and pick for him/her

+### Defender jumps and return or goes around.
+Fake a shot, if defender goes back, take shot (ideally close gap and take shot).
+### Defender too strong/dominent
+Let the Pick block that Defender, and take screenshots